Psychedelic/dank/xtc/README.md

 That's it!
 We just used `balance`, `transfer`, and `withdraw` methods.
 This is the basic functionality of XTC.
 With XTC, instead of a wallet ID and a principal ID, you just have one principal ID that manages all of your work!

+# Transaction History (Events Log)

+To achieve scalability the XTC canister is developed to utilize multiple canisters to store its transactions logs when needed.
+Although it is using multiple canisters, the `get_transaction(txId)` method on the main canister is able to return all the transactions in the log.

+There is also the secondary method called `events` which is used to paginate the entire events log on multiple canisters.
+This method takes an optional `offset` and a `limit` and returns the transactions starting from the given offset and moves back in the history and returns up to `limit` number of transactions.

+A cursor is returned from the `events` method which contains the page you have requested for and also the next offset along with the next canister id you have to make the request to.
+When there is no more data to read `null` is returned for `next_canister_id`.